SupaxInc/multimodal-llm-from-scratch/resources/PaliGemma-VLM.md

 2. **Embedding Creation (EMBEDDINGS OF PATCHES in diagram)**
    - Each patch is processed through convolution + flatten operation
-   - This converts each 2D patch into a 1D sequence of numbers
+   - This flattens each 2D patch (e.g. 16x16 pixels with 3 RGB channels = 768 values) into a single row vector by concatenating all pixel values in sequence
    - Results in sequence of embeddings (shown as 1-16 in bottom row)
    ```python
    # Converting patches to embeddings